ronen567/just-the-docs/docs/backawards-propogation.md

  \\(\frac{\mathrm{d} C}{\mathrm{d} b^{[L]}}=\frac{1}{m}np.sum(\delta^{[L]},axis=0,keepdims=True)
 \\)

 The b matrix is squashed to a single column, by averaging the m columns - summing and dividing by m.
-Reason - gradient descent update runs once for every batch cycle, over the averaged values of \\(b^{[L]}}\\).
+Reason - gradient descent update runs once for every batch cycle, over the averaged values of \\(b^{[L]}\\).

 ### Eq.
 10d: